How the MathsCraft Curriculum works

 How is MathsCraft Assessed?

-The assessment in the MathsCraft Curriculum is not based on mathematical results, but on mathematical behaviours.
-At the conclusion of the Curriculum, and following moderation, certificates for each student will be provided.
+Assessment in the MathsCraft Curriculum is not based on mathematical results, but on mathematical behaviours.

 Grades

-Teachers assess the work of a group by observing and collecting evidence of how the group behaves mathematically.
+Teachers observe and collect evidence of how each group behaves mathematically.

 Evidence